oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

 publishing a command to a channel for a specific device type, `oc2/cmd/device_type/alpha`, with Quality of Service level 1.
-A similar exchange would then occur between the broker and every device subscribes to `oc2/cmd/device_type/alpha`to distribute the command to the intended recipients.
+A similar exchange would then occur between the broker and every device subscribed to `oc2/cmd/device_type/alpha`to distribute the command to the intended recipients.
 The examples assume a notional device type named "Alpha" exists and that one or more devices of